wp-plugins/threewp-broadcast/readme.txt

 = Blacklist, whitelisting, force broadcast =

-Broadcasting to specific blogs, hiding blogs and forcing blogs can be acheived with the <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+Broadcasting to specific blogs, hiding blogs and forcing blogs can be acheived with the <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Broadcast plugin packs"><em>control plugin pack</em></a>.

 = Bulk broadcast existing pages =

-To broadcast many posts at once, see the <em>Send To Many</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+To broadcast many posts at once, see the <em>Send To Many</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Broadcast plugin packs"><em>efficiency plugin pack</em></a>.

 = Galleries and attachments =